lsafonso/ReceiptLock/CURRENCY_IMPLEMENTATION_SUMMARY.md

 # Currency Implementation Summary

 ## Overview
 This document summarizes the changes made to implement dynamic currency support in the ReceiptLock app, replacing hardcoded currency symbols with a configurable currency system that is fully integrated into the enhanced settings hierarchy.
+The system now includes country-based currency detection, automatically setting the appropriate currency when users select their country/region.

 ## Files Created